 You can follow these simple steps to create a successful content marketing strategy:

-First- start by defining the purpose of your marketing strategy.
-As an example, perhaps the purpose of your strategy is to have common questions and concerns patients have answered by healthcare providers.
+First - start by defining the purpose of your marketing strategy.
+As an example, perhaps the purpose of your medical marketing strategy is to have common questions and concerns patients have answered by healthcare providers.

 (d) Mobile optimization